 Sometimes, you just need to leave the city, get outside, breathe some fresh air, and spend a little time roughing it.
-Experts have rated camping as a relatively safe activity (a 3 on a scale of 10) to take part in right now.
 But even though it’s a good way to get out and enjoy a simpler version of life, sorting out the right gear can be complicated.
 That’s why I compiled a list of my field-tested favorite tents and essential camping gear for beginners—or anyone looking to upgrade their setup.

-The Kelty Late Start tent makes it almost too easy to have a cozy shelter—with pre-bent poles, snap-on clips, and color-coded components so you can set up the tent in five minutes or less (after you’ve done it a time or two).
-The Late Start is also surprisingly affordable, given its quality construction and durability.
-Plus, the tent comes in three sizes—one person, two people, and four people—to fit your needs.
+The Kelty All In 2 tent makes it almost too easy to have a cozy shelter—with increased ventilation (no more stuffy nights!), easy snap-on clips, and easy assembly, so you can set up the spacious tent in five minutes or less (after you’ve done it a time or two) and feel like you have plenty of breathing room.
+The All Inn is also remarkably affordable, given its quality construction and durability.

-Another great (and affordable) tent from Kelty is the Wireless 6, which can hold up to six people comfortably.
-The Wireless 6 features two entry points and vestibules where you can store gear safely.
-Plus, it has corner pockets (to stash your phone, a light, toiletries, or speakers) and interior clips so you can hang string lights for ~vibes~ or any wet gear that you need to dry out.
-All of this together creates a smart and convenient design that’s extremely packable, thanks to the tent’s easy-to-carry duffel bag case.
+Another great (and affordable) tent from Kelty is the Tallboy 6, which can hold up to six people comfortably (as the name suggests).
+The Tallboy 6 features super tall ceilings for maximum headroom.
+Plus, it has corner pockets (to stash your phone, a light, toiletries, or speakers).
+All of this together creates a smart and convenient design that’s big enough for the family.
+And it’s extremely packable, thanks to the tent’s easy-to-carry duffel bag case.

 Mountain Hardwear Lamina Eco AF Sleeping Bag